danvergara/dblab/README.md

 - Cross-platform support OSX/Linux/Windows 32/64-bit
 - Simple installation (distributed as a single binary)
-- Zero dependencies (except for the SQLite3 binary with CGO enabled).
+- Zero dependencies.

 ## Installation

-> if you need to work with SQLite3, install the CGO enabled binary using the proper bash script listed below
+> ~~if you need to work with SQLite3, install the CGO enabled binary using the proper bash script listed below.~~
+> The above comment is deprecated and CGO is not needed anymore.
+There will be a single binary capable to deal with all supported clients.

 ### Homebrew